wesleyem/th57/EPS.md

 2. Smoothly increase collective to stop the yaw
 3. When the left yaw has stopped, smoothly decrease collective to setup for a landing.
+4. Eliminate lateral drift with cyclic as the aircraft settles.
+5. Continue to smoothly lower collective once on deck to control yaw and transfer aircraft weight to the skids.

 > Note: Steps 2 and 3 may need to be repeated until acceptable yaw conditions are established for landing.

 > Note: Twist grip manipulation may be required to aid recovery.

-> Note: Eliminate lateral drift with cyclic as the aircraft settles.

-> Note: Continue to smoothly lower collective once on deck to control yaw and transfer aircraft weight to the skids.

 ---
 ### Loss of Tail Rotor Effectiveness